Nunes: Trump communications may have been collected

 Nunes did not know whether the "incidental collection" happened at Trump Tower, and could not say for certain whether Trump's communications were directly collected.

-Nunes said the collection included Trump transition officials, and also said that it happened after the election.
+Nunes said the collection included Trump transition officials and that it happened after the election.
 He said he could not say whether it meant that Trump was "spied on"

-"I'm not going to get into legal definitions, bit clearly I have a concern," he said.
+"I'm not going to get into legal definitions, but clearly I have a concern," he said.